apache/jena-site/source/documentation/tdb/faqs.md

 dataset can not be created in the same location (directory on disk).

 The workaround is to use a different location.

+##  What is the *Unable to check TDB lock owner, the lock file contents appear to be for a TDB2 database.
+Please try loading this location as a TDB2 database* error? {#tdb2-lock}

+As described elsewhere in this FAQ (see [Lock Exceptions](#lock-exception) and [No Lock Warning](#no-lock-warning)) TDB uses a lock file to ensure that multiple JVMs don't try to use the same TDB database simultaneously as this can lead to data corruption.
+However with the introduction of [TDB2](../tdb2/) there are now two versions of TDB, TDB2 also uses a lock file however it uses a slightly different format for that file.

+This error means that you have tried to open a [TDB2](../tdb2/) database as a TDB1 database which is not permitted.
+Please adjust your usage of Jena libraries or command line tools to use TDB2 code/arguments as appropriate.

+For example if [Using TDB2 with Fuseki](../tdb2/tdb2_fuseki.html) you would need to use the `--tdb2` option.